Open Access Dissertation

 To achieve our goal, we first use the implicit programming techniques, and depending on the continuous, Lipschitz, and Fréchet differentiable selections, we obtain necessary optimality conditions.
 The value function technique plays a central role in sensitivity analysis, controllability, and even in establishing necessary optimality conditions.
 We consider constructions or estimations of the subdifferential of value functions and come up with the optimality conditions using minimax programming approach treating the cases: convex data, differentiable (strict) data, and Lipschitz data separately.
 We also use the duality programming approach and obtain optimality conditions extending the convex case to the nonconvex case.
 In the last chapter, we produce the necessary and sufficient optimality conditions for pessimistic bilevel programming with the rational reaction (optimal solutions set of the lower level problem) set of finite cardinality, but not singleton.
 We present then some classes of pessimistic bilevel programs for which there are finite rational responses.

 Dassanayaka, Samarathunga M., "Methods Of Variational Analysis In Pessimistic Bilevel Programming" (2010).
 Wayne State University Dissertations.
-Paper 126.
+126.